gjbauer/CryptoSift-v1/README.md

 schedule and the potential key schedule.
 If it falls within the set maximum Hamming distance, we have likely found our key!!

-## What was successfuly about this iteration...
+## What was successful about this iteration...

 Though I was unable to achieve the original desired result, this attempt taught me a lot of very valuable things about coding